emmajanedrews/base-template/_posts/2017-11-20-taking-time-to-reflect-this-thanksgiving.md

 {% include youtube.html %}

-Happy Thanksgiving from all of us here at Ursula and Associates.
+Happy Thanksgiving from all of us here at Ursula & Associates.

 We’re thankful for all of the business you’ve given us. **Your personal business, referrals, and business partnerships all mean a great deal to us.**